 This program is for adult and adolescent survivors of physical, sexual, psychological, and emotional trauma.

-Trauma Affect Regulation: Guide for Education and Therapy (TARGET) utilizes education and therapy to target post traumatic stress disorder (PTSD) symptomatology in participants and treat participants by helping them identify and utilize their strengths to make healthy decisions and create and maintain healthy relationships.
+Trauma Affect Regulation: Guide for Education and Therapy (TARGET), a community-based intervention, is designed to treat Post-Traumatic Stress Disorder (PTSD) symptomatology in participants by helping them identify and utilize their strengths to normalize severe stress, control recollection of traumatic situations, increase feelings of self-worth, and create and maintain positive relationships.

-- Provides skills to help participants manage psychological, relational, and work/ school problems;
+- Provides skills to help participants cope with psychological, relational, and work or school problems;

 - Identifies differences between normal and extreme stress; and

 - Focus - Concentrate on one thought that reveals your true self by slowing down, orienting, and self-checking;

 - Recognize the trigger - Acknowledge triggers and learn to differentiate between actual hazards and reminders of trauma;

 - Emotional self-check - Distinguish between reaction emotions, such as fear and anger, and main emotions, such as calmness and confidence, and learn to balance them;

 - Evaluate thoughts - Identify reactive or alarm thoughts and discover within them the main thoughts that represent core beliefs;

 - Define goals - Create goals that focus on personal values;

 - Options - Make choices that align with your true self; and